EVENTS AND WORKSHOPS

 Become a fan on Facebook!

-Now booking workshops, clinics, and performances for 2016-17 here in Nashville and around the country.
-Scroll down this page for a partial list of classes, and contact Dave if you have any questions.
+Now booking workshops, clinics, and performances for 2018 here in Nashville and around the country.
+Scroll down this page for a partial list of classes, and contact me if you have any questions.

 Clinics & workshop topics

-This a sampling of the courses and workshops I offer…please feel free to request other topics.
+This a sampling of the courses and workshops I have offered in the past…please feel free to request other topics.

 Effortless Musicianship: the Tao of Guitar